vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ## Block Proof Cache

-The Block Proof Cache stores `<block_number, blockhash>` mapping for historical blocks.
+The Block Proof Cache stores `<block_number, blockhash>` mapping for historical(!!!) blocks.
 It is implemented using a Merkle Patricia Trie, where block numbers are the keys and blockhashes are the values.
 The construction is inductive, in which we preserve the invariant that each block stored in the Block Proof Cache has an immediate parent or child block.
 In order to prove correctness of construction with `N+1` nodes we verify that a ZK proof of construction with `N` nodes is correct.
 We do this by recursively by verifying ZK proofs created so far which are stored as ZK proofs in ZK proofs.
 When this is verified, we check `N+1` step, by ensuring new block data fits existing structure.
 Then we generate a new ZK proof for computation appending/prepending the next block hash to the trie.

 The following functions written in pseudocode provide more details on the Block Proof Cache implementation.